Behavioural Ecology

 About me

-My research is broadly focussed on the role of environmental change in mediating animal movement and behaviour.
+My research is broadly focused on the role of environmental change in mediating animal movement and behaviour.
 In particular, I am interested in how changing environmental conditions (e.g. temperature, chemical pollutants) can influence behavioural traits in wildlife populations.
 More recently, I have developed a keen interest in testing many of the ideas generated from my research in the field using modern animal tracking and biologging tools.

 Recent Publications

-Brand et al. 2024
+Brand et al. 2026

 Pharmaceutical pollution influences river-to-sea migration in Atlantic salmon (Salmo salar)